exercism/DEPRECATED.v2-feedback/README.md

 The maintainers of a track have a huge influence on the experience that a track provides.

 A great track will be a comprehensive introduction to the basics of a programming language.
-It will have a rich set of varied exercises that cover the bredth of both the language features themselves, as well as the standard library.
+It will have a rich set of varied exercises that cover the breadth of both the language features themselves, as well as the standard library.
 It will have a large number of optional exercises that explore parts of the language more in-depth.

 It is our hope that the user experience on the site is so good that it fades into the background, creating a place where the work of the maintainers can shine.